 ARTICLE 2.
 FREE KICK PASS OUT OF BOUNDS.
 The passing team may not pass the ball out of bounds or be the last to touch the ball before it goes out of bounds between the goal lines.
 If the receiving team is the last to touch the ball before it goes out of bounds, the receiving team puts the ball in play at the inbounds spot.

-Penalty: For a free kick pass out of bounds: The receiving team may elect to take possession of the ball 25 yards from the spot of the kick or at the out-of-bounds spot.
+Penalty: For a free kick pass out of bounds: The receiving team may elect to take possession of the ball from their restraining line or at the out-of-bounds spot.